Spot trade

 Registration and verification on a crypto exchange

-Deposit of fiat currencies or cryptocurrencies into the account of the exchange.
+Deposit of fiat currencies or cryptocurrencies into the exchange account.

-The exchange matches the orders and the transaction is processed immediately.
-The purchased cryptocurrency is credited to the buyer's wallet on the exchange.
+The exchange reconciles the orders and the transaction is processed immediately.
+The purchased cryptocurrency is credited to the buyer's wallet on the stock exchange.

 The user can transfer the purchased cryptocurrency to their personal wallet.

-The process is straightforward and easy to understand for beginners.
+The process is straightforward and easy for beginners to understand.

 Prices are transparent and are determined by supply and demand.